Differentially Private Federated Clustering over Non-IID Data: Theoretical Analysis

-\begin{assumption} The gradient of each local cost function $F_i, \forall i \in [N]$ is bounded, and $F_i$ is lower bounded.
-For any $i \in [N]$, we have where $G$ is a constant, and $\mathcal{B}_i$ denotes the mini-batch dataset. \end{assumption}
+\begin{assumption} All the local cost functions $F_i$ and their gradients are bounded, i.e., for any $i \in [N]$ and $t$, where $G$ is a constant, and $\mathcal{B}_i \subseteq \Dc_i$ denotes the mini-batch dataset. \end{assumption}

-\begin{assumption} Denote $\mathcal{B}_i^t$ as mini-batch dataset with size $b$ randomly sampled from dataset $\Dc_i$.
-Then, for any $i \in [N]$, the following equations hold, where $\phi$ is a constant. \end{assumption} \begin{assumption} ($\zeta$-non-i.i.d. data) All the local objective functions are $\zeta$-non-i.i.d., namely, the following condition holds: \begin{small}
+\begin{assumption} For any mini-batch dataset $\mathcal{B}_i^t$ with size $b$ that are randomly sampled from dataset $\Dc_i$, the following equations hold, for any $ i\in [N] $ and $t$, where $\phi$ is a constant. \end{assumption} \begin{assumption} ($\zeta$-non-i.i.d. data) All the local cost functions $F_i$ (cf. \eqref{eqn: obj of client p}) are $\zeta$-non-i.i.d., namely, the following condition holds, \begin{small}

-\end{small}where $\zeta \geq 0$ is a constant. \end{assumption} Note that, \eqref{eqn: grad_var} in Assumption \ref{Ass: non_iid} is a metric to measure the degree of non-i.i.d. data.
-The above assumptions are widely adopted in the FL literature, especially for non-convex FL problems.
+\end{small}where $\zeta \geq 0$ is a constant. \end{assumption} By following similar spirits to those in~\cite{zhang2021fedpd,wang2022federated}, an upper bound $\zeta$ is enforced on all the gradients of $F_i$ and $F$ due to the heterogeneity of local data distributions among clients.
+This bound actually reflects the data's non-i.i.d. degree, which has been extensively utilized in the FL community, particularly for handling non-convex FL problems.